richard-porter/frozen-kernel/diagnostic-vocabulary.md

 - The AI explained why it’s not doing something (and you now know how to get it to do it) → **Eloquent Compliance**
 - The AI told you about its limitations in a way that made you trust it more → **Performed Honesty**
 - The AI addressed the beginning of your document thoroughly and missed the point at the end → **Front-Load Bias**
+- The output is impressively well-made and you’re not sure it served your actual need → **Make Waste Slowly**

 -----